fjcorona/spring-boot-user-endpoint/README.md

 The variable `spring.application.name` set the application name and indicates the name of the file in the GIT repository where the settings were sought.

-This is the wey to set the property at file:
+This is the way to set the property at file:

 ```properties
 spring.application.name=user-endpoint-service